Testing the 'Netatmo Welcome' Smart Camera – Hardware Hacking

 1. Dismantling and getting a serial port connection

 We found teardowns for the camera on the internet and identified a serial port connection on the mainboard!
 The camera can be dismantlement easily, you only need to have the necessary Torx screwdriver and some flair.
-Then we soldered a three pin wire to the ports for a constant connection and connected it to a serial port to USB converter you can get for some bucks at most online hardware stores (USB to RS232 TTL TTL UART PL2303HX adapter).
+Then we soldered a three pin wire to the ports for a constant connection and connected it to a serial port to USB converter you can get for some bucks at most online hardware stores (USB to RS232 TTL UART PL2303HX adapter).
 The pin assignment is labeled on the plate and the serial port connection is set to default values (115200 8N1, with hardware flow control set to 1 and software flow control set to 0) so we could easily connect to it using the minicom or screen (screen /dev/ttyUSB0 115200,cs8,ixon) tool.

 Cables connected to the serial ports on the mainboard of the camera.